devshehan/devshehan/README.md

 - 🎯 Goals: earn money for better days/ living in a good place in the world

-- What am i doing these days: LinkedIn Clone
+- What am i doing these days: Sleeping

 ### I code with